 Simplify Your Competitor Research

-A competitive matrix is an incredibly useful part of a marketing plan, as it allows you to learn about your industry and identify opportunities to grow your brand within it.
+A competitive matrix is incredibly useful in a marketing plan, as it allows you to learn about your industry and identify opportunities to grow your brand.

 Use the tips in this post to create your competitive matrix, and check our competitive intelligence service to help you gather information for a complete competitive analysis.
 Our competitive research tools help you collect the data you need to identify top opportunities in your market segment.